wikimatze/vimfiles/mappings.md

   - alternatively, you can insert the contents of a register with `<C-r>{register}` -> remember that `0` stands for the last yanked line
 - `&` ... repeats the last substitution command `%s/.../<options>`
+- `&&` ... the first `&` forms the Ex command which repeats the last :substitute command, the second `&` indicates, that the flags from the previous :substitute command should be reused

 - Regex:
   - `/word$` ... search after the word at the end of each line
   - `/^word` ... search after the word at the beginning of each line